MicrosoftDocs/win32/desktop-src/gdi/shear.md

 ---
-Description: 'Some applications provide features that shear objects drawn in the client area.' ms.assetid: 'e5b82013-f6b9-460d-9f53-1b50dee2064f'
+Description: Some applications provide features that shear objects drawn in the client area. ms.assetid: e5b82013-f6b9-460d-9f53-1b50dee2064f
 title: Shear
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Shear

 Some applications provide features that shear objects drawn in the client area.
-Applications that use shear capabilities use the [**SetWorldTransform**](setworldtransform.md) function to set appropriate values in the world-space to page-space transformation.
-This function receives a pointer to an [**XFORM**](xform.md) structure containing the appropriate values.
+Applications that use shear capabilities use the [**SetWorldTransform**](/windows/win32/Wingdi/nf-wingdi-setworldtransform?branch=master) function to set appropriate values in the world-space to page-space transformation.
+This function receives a pointer to an [**XFORM**](/windows/win32/Wingdi/ns-wingdi-tagxform?branch=master) structure containing the appropriate values.
 The eM12 and eM21 members of XFORM specify the horizontal and vertical proportionality constants, respectively.

 There are two components of the *shear transformation*.
 The first alters the vertical lines in an object; the second alters the horizontal lines.
 The following illustration shows a 20-by-20-unit rectangle sheared horizontally when copied from world space to page space.